-- Location: Kellogg 1410 - Description: All teams gather at the Kellogg conference room for an introduction and brief overview of the tournament, hosted by NU Professor Mark Witte. - Mark Witte's research deals with applied questions in macroeconomics and public finance.
+- Location: Harris Hall 107 - Description: All teams gather in Harris Hall 107 for an introduction and overview of the tournament, hosted by NU Professor Mark Witte. - Mark Witte's research deals with applied questions in macroeconomics and public finance.
 His main interests are in consumption theory and topics in taxation.
 His teaching interests include macroeconomics, money and banking, public finance, and the economics of the environment and the extraction of natural resources.
 He has been voted onto the Associated Student Government honor roll numerous times in recognition of both his teaching and student advising.
 He has been honored with a Weinberg College of Arts and Sciences (WCAS) Distinguished Teaching Award, and a WCAS Distinguished Leader in the Undergraduate Community Award.

-10:00-12:30pm - First Round Econ Bowl
+10:00-11:50pm - First Five Econ Bowl Rounds

-- Location: Provided on the day of the tournament - Description: Teams will compete head-to-head in 5 sequential rounds.
+- Location: Kresge Hall, specifics to be provided on the day of the tournament - Description: Teams will compete head-to-head in 5 sequential rounds, playing a total of 4 matches.
 Teams will be provided information on their schedule for the Econ Bowl on the day of the tournament, including where they will be competing and who they will be competing against.

-12:30-1:30pm - Lunch
+11:50-1:00pm - Lunch